-Joel Barnes is a Research Associate on the Institutions of the Humanities ARC Discovery Project in the Australian Centre for Public History, examining the institutional history of the humanities in Australian universities since 1945.
+Joel Barnes is a Research Associate on the Institutions of the Humanities ARC Discovery Project in the Australian Centre for Public History.
+The project is examining the history of Australian universities, research libraries and the Australian Academy of the Humanities as humanities institutions since 1945.
+He leads the Centre's Histories of Knowledge and Education node, and with Chelsea Barnett co-covenes Historians at the Movies Australia.

-He received his PhD in 2017 from the University of Melbourne, where he also taught for a number of years on historical theory and method, and on imperial history.
-He is also currently working on a book arising from his doctoral work on political uses of history in nineteenth-century British radical politics.
-He is interested broadly in histories of knowledge and scholarship, history of ideas, historiography and historical theory.
+Joel received his PhD in 2017 from the University of Melbourne, where he also taught for a number of years on historical theory and method, and on imperial history.
+He is interested broadly in histories of knowledge and education, the history of ideas, historiography and historical theory.

 - History of the humanities